-Criteria 2018 2019 2020 Evaluation Factor: Outreach Loan Product Loan Product Income Levels: Very Low-, Low-, and Moderate-Income Levels for all Years els for all Years
+Criteria 2018 2019 2020 2021 Evaluation Factor: Outreach Loan Product Loan Product Outreach Income Levels: Very Low-, Low-, and Moderate-Income Levels for all Years

 2. Objective #2: Increase the purchase of mortgage loans that finance the purchase or rehabilitation of certain distressed properties (Do What We Do Best).